St Agnes is a large village on the north coast of Cornwall about five miles north of Redruth and ten miles southwest of Newquay.

 1908 – 6th February: St Agnes Band’s first public appearance.
 (6 February 1908 – West Briton and Cornwall Advertiser)

-1908: “Mithian… their annual demonstration on Saturday.
-The members paraded the village, and afterwards were entertained by the St Agnes Town Band, under Mr. John Paull, with selections of music during the afternoon and evening.”
+1908: St Agnes Town Band, under John Paull, at Mithian annual demonstration.
 (21 May 1908 – Cornubian and Redruth Times)

 1908: St Agnes Wesleyan tea treat, St Agnes and Camborne played together at Churchtown (Photo: courtesy Clive Benney collection)

 St Agnes chapel tea treat, St Agnes and Camborne played together at various points.
 (Photo: courtesy Clive Benney collection)

 St Agnes Town Band 1908 (Photo: courtesy Clive Benney Collection)

 Back row: Harry Robins (MD from 1911), Alfred Solomon (who was probably a later MD), Joe Pope, Victor Trezise, Clem Wills

 Middle row: Joe Northy, Unknown, Unknown, Mr Hoskin, Dick James, Herbert Wills

 Front row: Fred Wills, Charles Chegwyn, John Paul the first MD, J H Robert, Edgar Jones